MicrosoftDocs/PowerShell-Docs/reference/5.1/PSScheduledJob/Disable-JobTrigger.md

 ### Microsoft.PowerShell.ScheduledJob.ScheduledJobTrigger

-You can pipe job triggers to `Disable-JobTrigger`.
+You can pipe a job trigger to this cmdlet.

 ## OUTPUTS

 ### None

-This cmdlet does not generate any output.
+This cmdlet returns no output.

 ## NOTES